ninest/web-window/README.md

 ## 😱 Issues and limitations
 - Non-resiable windows cannot be put into fullscreen
-- `WebView.setColor` doesn't seem to work on Mac OS
+- `WebView.setColor` doesn't seem to work on Mac OS.
+When this is fixed, `--color` can be added